Announcing our conversational customer experience platform.

-Although it is common for businesses to have a company culture demanding the best customer experience, the truth is, many customers aren’t as satisfied with brands as they believe.
+Although it is common for businesses to have a company culture demanding the best customer experience, the truth is, many customers aren’t as satisfied as brands want to believe.

 Sometimes customers are angry or disappointed in the service they receive.
 Nowadays, it's more important than ever to address these issues, because customer service has become a key business differentiator that can make or break a brand.

-As such, nearly 89 percent of brands in today's market are seeking to stand out from the crowd by improving the customer experience, improving product quality, and meeting customer service expectations.
+As such, nearly 89 percent of brands in today's market are seeking to stand out from the crowd by improving customer experience, as well as improving product quality, and meeting customer service expectations.

-To do this successfully, companies must identify the factors influencing how customers feel about the brand.
-These could range from quality of in-store salesperson communication, to offering valuable FAQ answers on the company website.
+First, companies must identify the factors influencing how customers feel about the brand.
+These could range from quality of in-store salesperson communication, to offering valuable FAQ answers on the company website, to omnichannel marketing.

 Investing in the customer experience is extremely important.

-According to a Walker study, by the end of 2020, customer experience will overtake product and price as the key brand differentiator.
-This means success will increasingly depend on the consumers’ satisfaction with the brand.
+According to a Walker study, customer experience was projected to overtake product and price as the key brand differentiator by the end of 2020.
+And, to a large degree, this did happen.
+Success increasingly depends on the consumers’ satisfaction with the brand.

 There are several key customer experience trends revolutionizing the way brands treat their customers.

-So, let’s have a look at three big brands and how they are enhancing the customer experience, and taking it to the next level—
+So, let’s have a look at three big brands and how they are enhancing online customer experience, and taking it to the next level.

-Amazon.com is a champion not only of internet retailing, but the entire domain of customer satisfaction.
+Amazon is a champion not only of internet retailing, but the entire industry of customer satisfaction.